cms-gem-daq-project/gem-plotting-tools/doc/scurve-plotting-tools.rst

   ``TH1D`` and its ``TF1`` on a ``TCanvas``, and
 - :program:`plot_vfat_summary.py`: Plots all scurves from a given VFAT as a ``TH2D`` on a ``TCanvas``.
+- :program:plotSCurveFitResults.py`: Superimposes the results of S-curve fits for several scandates.

 Tool 5 :program:`summary_plots.py` produces the following plots from a single input file for a given VFAT depending on the command line argument supplied: